 You will need a valid passport in order to enter Ecuador.
 Your passport must be valid for six months beyond your anticipated return date.
 If you have not already obtained your passport, apply for one immediately.
-Information about applying for a passport can be found on the US Department of State's website.
+You can find information about applying for a passport on the US Department of State website.

 US citizens on the MSID—Ecuador program are not required to obtain a student visa.
 Non-US citizens should check with the host country embassy to determine any special regulations pertaining entry into that country.
 They can also reach out to the Learning Abroad Center's Visa Assistant (email@example.com) for help.